 Alcohols are also often mixed with sugary drinks which can similarly be counterproductive.
 It is advised that alcohol consumption be done only in moderation14.Does oatmeal lower A1C?

-This is likely due to the fact that oats are rich with fibers and oatmeal can be a good way to mix fiber into your diet.
+This is likely due to the fact that oats are rich in fiber.
 Among the benefits of increased oat consumption is a lowering of A1C levels15.

 What is the best exercise to lower A1C?